ANeerincx/website/_pages/about.md

 published: true
 ---

-My main research goal is to make childcare services more efficient, effective and engaging with the help of social robots.
+My main research goal is to make child healthcare services more efficient, effective and engaging with the help of social robots.
 I therefore study co-design methods for different types of stakeholders, such as healthcare professionals and children.
 I also study real-world social robot applications on stress-reduction and self-disclosure, including personalization and trust.

 ### EDUCATION
 - Ph.D. on Social Human-Robot Interaction.
 Thesis topic: “Social Robots for Child Mental Support in Health Domain”.
 Advisors: Prof. Dr. J.F.M.
 Masthoff, Dr. M.M.A. de Graaf (October 2024, Utrecht University).